Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 • Actions to secure hazardous material in use at the time an emergency is sounded

-• Chemical spill response procedures
+• Chemical spill response procedures, including location of spill kits

 Personal Protective Equipment (PPE)

-• Conduct a walk-through survey of laboratory to identify hazards for which eye, face, and hand PPE are required.
+• Conduct a walk-through survey of the laboratory to identify hazards for which eye, face, and hand PPE are required.

 • Identify specific work areas, materials or chemicals in the space provided under “Laboratory Operation”.